Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 `.server.lua`, this will select the `server.lua` format before the `lua` format.
 For convenience, a format name may have an optional leading `.` separator.

+## Types
+Several types are defined for encompassing a number of similar types:

+### Stringlike
+A Stringlike type is any type that can be converted into a string:

+- string
+- BinaryString
+- Content
+- ProtectedString
+- SharedString
+- Instance, when the ClassName is "Script", "LocalScript", or "ModuleScript", and the Source property has a Stringlike type.

+### Numberlike
+A Numberlike type is any type that can be converted into a floating-point
+number:

+- double
+- float
+- int
+- int64
+- token

+### Intlike
+An Intlike type is any type that can be converted into an integer number:

+- double
+- float
+- int
+- int64
+- token

 ## String formats
 Several string formats are defined for encoding string-like values.